 The Regional Comprehensive Economic Partnership is only the latest of many new multilateral institutions created by China.
 An alternative to the American-led liberal international order looks increasingly viable, suggests Matthew Stephen

-He has published articles in leading journals such as the European Journal of International Relations, International Studies Review, and International Studies Quarterly.
+Matthew's research examines how power shifts challenge and reshape the legitimacy and functioning of global governance and has been published in journals such as the European Journal of International Relations, International Studies Quarterly, and International Studies Review.